Henrique-FB/Henrique-FB.github.io/projects/leaguestats.md

 First of all, I want all of this to be free.
 No computer of mine running 24h/day doing cron jobs, no "using my machine to run postgresql database that I'll inevitably forget about and not leave enough disk space on and will eventually break down. . ." you get the idea.

-Second, OracleElixir's database has a lot of repeated stuff.
+Second, Oracle's Elixir's database has a lot of repeated stuff.
 Thats not a problem for them.
 It's not a gigantic amount of data, the repeatedness isn't completely useless (e.g. I can easily search for "Chovy's games" and find how well his entire team was doing without having to also query the game itself).
 For us though, it is annoying.
 Because we want a clean database with very specific goals, that will make it much easier to query later (and we are *a tiny little small bit* worried about disk space, as we'll use cloud to store stuff, and I'll *hopefully* leave this kiddo running for years after I forget it exists).

 (Sidenote that when I say databases, I mostly mean DataFrames.
 Because that's *mostly* what we'll use in this.
 I very much wanted to make a relational DB, but that means spending money to have some kind of SQL Server going [or using DynamoDB free tier, which isn't a good idea for analysis like this], so in-memory DataFrames it is!)